HooshBaaz/2022_DataAnalytics_SummerSchool/README.md

 - Flash Memory
 - Determination to learn!

-### Food
+### Food and Drinks
 Coffee and tea is served during the 15 minute breaks in between the Theoretical and Hands-On sessions.
 However, you have to bring or order your own lunch.
 Furthermore, there are no microwave ovens available.
 There are a couple of places you can get food from in the campus.
 There is a Cafeteria behind the lecture halls.
 They serve fastfood and drinks.
 Also there is a vending machine in the lobby of the Department of Electrical and Computer Engineering (New building).
+You can also find a water cooler by the stairs on the first floor of the Department of Electrical and Computer Engineering (Old building).
 Note that there is a no eating or drinking policy inside the class.

 <!-- ### Considerations -->
 <!--Diverse demographics Be on-time Your participation is keyThis is an introductory course this course may take a lot of your time -->